 For data extraction, the document we will target for data extraction is the proponent-submitted IA application (i.e., the finalized EIS).
 We want to ensure that the extracted data comes from the IA application that was most recently submitted and was subject to the final approval or rejection decision of the regulating agenc(ies).
 Sometimes, an ‘executive summary’ of this IA application (e.g., a document with dozens of pages instead of thousands) will be available, and may contain all required variables or data extraction.
 An executive summary or similar can be used in place of the full application document if all required information is located within them.

 If the (1) IA application document is not available, we will then look to extract data from (2) the regulator’s assessment/summary of application, (3) the Ministerial decision statement, and as a last resort, (4) a search of proponent websites about the project.
-Expect that projects assessed prior to the year 2000 will be more difficult to locate information for than more recent projects.
+We expect it will be more difficult to locate information for projects assessed prior to the year 2000 than for more recent ones.

 Extraction assignments

-One of the lead researchers will assign each reviewer with the jurisdictions and projects they are meant to review.
-Links to each jurisdictions’ online registries as well as information for searching that registry are given in Table 1.
+One of the lead researchers will assign each reviewer with the jurisdictions and projects they will review.
+Links to each jurisdictions’ online registries as well as information for searching that registry are provided in Table 1.

 Table 1: Links to the public IA registries in each Canadian assessment regime